Thermostat Replacement on a Nissan Quest V6

 Apply a conservative amount of the proper silicone based RVT sealer to the thermostat housing.
 I use ultra-grey high temp.
-Make sure the surface is covered, but not over done.
+Make sure the surface is covered but not overdone.
 Gently work the housing in the same way it came out, being careful not to rub off the sealant.
 Fit the housing over the thermostat and install each of the four bolts, starting by hand and tighten to the tension they were prior to removal.
-Make sure that tightness is the same for all bolts to avoid warpage and be careful not to over-tighten, because a broken bolt will turn this in to a big repair.
+Make sure that the tightness is the same for all bolts to avoid warpage, and be careful not to over-tighten because a broken bolt will turn this into a big repair.

 This is the last step in the repair, but if you don't do this right the whole repair is at risk.

 Bleeding the air out of the cooling system is very difficult on these vehicles.
 These are the steps that I follow, and I have always had good success finishing the repair this way.